mlr-org/mlr/README.md

 * 2015-04-30:
   * I (Bernd) was pretty busy as I had to change cities and workplaces.
 I now head the Computational Statistics Group at LMU Munich.
 More importantly, this resulted in me not taking care of requests and issues as much as I wanted during the last weeks.
 Apologies and hopefully I have more time from now on.
   * mlr got not one, but three project slots in Google Summer of Code 2015.
-Many thanks to the R foundation, Google and all students who applied with exciting proposals.
-Best of luck to Tong, Zach and Pascal, who will work on SVM ensembles, mlr's visualizatiom system and better hyperparameter / tuning options.
+Many thanks to the R Foundation, Google and all students who applied with exciting proposals.
+Best of luck to Tong, Zach and Pascal, who will work on SVM ensembles, mlr's visualization system and better hyperparameter / tuning options.
 * 2015-02-17:
   * **We have been informed that our tutorial "Applied Machine Learning and Efficient Model Selection with mlr" has been accepted for [useR 2015](http://user2015.math.aau.dk/) in Aarlborg.
 Hoping to meet all of you there in June!**
 * 2015-02-04: